Nattu02/CodeHive/Notes.md

 - There is a library in npm called 'validator'
 - It has a lot of built in validations for email, password, urls, phone numbers, .... and a lot more.
 - They can be used by installing the library by 'npm i validator' => const validator = require("validator)... thats it.

+# Ep - 9 Encrypting passowrds

+- The data sent from the request (req.body) should be validated appropriately before sending it to the database.
+- A separate helper function (utils) can be created for validation to make code clean.
+- Passwords can be encrypted using bcrypt package.
+- passwords encrypted using bcrypt can be compared using a function available in same bcrypt package.
+- bcrypt.compare(plainPassword, hashStoredInDB) => returns true if password matches, else, returns false.
+- It is best practice to not leak any information in error message like "user not found in DB", "email is not registered", .... etc.
+- It is recommended to follow a common error message to be displayed to the user if anything goes wrong.

+# JWT - Json Web Token

+- Every time a user logs in, a token is sent along with the response.
+- This respons is used to verify the user for subsequent API requests, like profile, update profile, connection requests,..... etc.
+- The token is wrapped inside cookies and sent.
+- To see the cookies, a npm package is used, 'cookie-parser'.
+This is used to parse the token in the cookie.
+- There is a famous method to authenticate user, that is JWT.
+Instead of creating tokens manually, JWT can be used.
+- JWT creates a unique token for user once logged in.
+The token consists of 3 parts. **Header.payload.Signature**.
+This uses specialized hashing algorithms like RMCA SHA 256 to hash the provided data into JWT token.
+- This token can be varified using jwt.verify(.....) for any surther API calls.

+## userAuth middleware

+- It is crucial to check user authentication for every subsequent API calls made by any user.
+- Instead of writing the aithenticating code in every API calls, it can be used as a middleware.
+- The middleware can be called in each API calls where the authentication is necessary.